degrado-lab/Ribbon/docs/cookbook.md

 # Cookbook

+!!! warning
+    🚧 This page is under construction!
+We are still adding recipes for several `Tasks`. 🚧

 ## Chai-1
 Chai-1 is a high accuracy, ligand-aware protein folding tool.
 It takes as input a FASTA file, and outputs a directory of folded PDB structures.